 Chapter 2 concluded with a summary of types of transportation services needed in the region.
 These service needs were identified through a combination of input from RCC members and stakeholders, the transportation provider survey, and the analysis of current services and gaps.
-A broad range of trip types can be taken using services currently available in the region, though rider eligibility, eligible trip purposes, geography served, and service hours vary across providers; and outside of MTA fixed route and ADA service most providers require that rides be scheduled days in advance.
+A broad range of trip types can be take using services currently available in the region, though rider eligibility, eligible trip purposes, geography served and service hours vary across providers; and outside of MTA fixed route and ADA service most providers require that rides be scheduled days in advance.
 Trip types include:

 - employment

 - general medical and dental appointments

 - chronic medical care such as dialysis, chemotherapy, cardiac rehabilitation

 - adult medical daycare

 - out of region medical care (limited to volunteer driver programs)

 - grocery, pharmacy, and other shopping

+- veterinary and pet services

 - local library, senior center, YMCA, or other community destinations

 - barbers/salons, banks, and other personal needs

 - social or civic opportunities

+- after school transportation for school age children